mohammed-ab99/mohammed-ab99/README.md

 - 🌱 I’m a self-learning person who is exploring the recent technologies

-- ❓ Ask me about anything related to Data Science and React
+- ❓ Ask me about anything related to Web Development and Data Science

 - ⚡ Commitment is the key to SUCCESS